marcellogalhardo/kotlin-fixture/README.md

 }
 ```

-This example illustrates the basic principle of Kotlin.Fixture.
+This example illustrates the basic principle of Fixture.

 **Warning:** This library does work outside tests but it was not designed for it.
 Use it at your own risk.